noiseprotocol/noise_spec/noise.md

  * If `type == 1` in the initiator's first message then the initiator is performing a zero-RTT handshake.

- * If `type == 0` in the responder's first response then the responder accepted the zero-RTT message.
+ * If `type == 0` in the response then the zero-RTT message was accepted.

- * If `type == 1` in the responder's first response then the responder failed to decrypt the initiator's zero-RTT message and is performing a fallback handshake.
+ * If `type == 1` in the response then the responder failed to decrypt the initiator's zero-RTT message and is performing a fallback handshake.

-Note that the `type` byte doesn't need to be explicitly authenticated (either as prologue, or as additional AEAD data), since it's implicitly authenticated if the message is processed succesfully.
+Note that the `type` byte doesn't need to be explicitly authenticated (either as prologue, or as "associated data" in the AEAD encryption), since it's implicitly authenticated if the message is processed succesfully.

 10.3.
 Noise Pipes